-Floyd Cardoz may not be a household name but you may be familiar with his work even you don’t know his name.
-He was, for instance, the authority hired by the producer of “The 100 Foot Journey”, last year’s feel-good food movie.
+Floyd Cardoz may not have been a household name but you may be familiar with his work if not his name.
+He was, for instance, the authority hired by the producer of “The 100 Foot Journey”, 2014’s feel-good food movie.
 Floyd was brought in because of his ability to fuse together two cultures through cooking which was what the movie was all about.
 He was uniquely qualified for his role.
 Born in Bombay, he apprenticed at the Taj Mahal Intercontinental Hotel.
 From there he went on to Hotel School in Switzerland learning French and Italian cooking, getting his diploma before heading back to India.
-From there he moved to New York and it was here that he truly made his name.
-He became Chef de Cuisine at Danny Meyer’s Tabla.
+From there he moved to New York and it was here that he truly made his name at Tabla.
 There he introduced New Indian cuisine marrying flavors and spices of his native country with Western Techniques.
-He garnered 3 stars from The New York Times and accolades from just about everyone in the 12 year history of the restaurant.
-His latest venture, White Street (221 West Broadway, New York, NY Tel: 212 944-8378) has been greeted with high praise for its amazing fusion cuisine.
-How about Roast Suckling Pig Vindaloo with Kimchi and Cabbage?
-By my count, that’s at least three cultures sharing the same plate.
+He garnered 3 stars from The New York Times and accolades from just about everyone in the 12-year history of the restaurant.

 |The Food Movie of 2014.|